 The weather was again rainy but improving a little bit, so intervals without rain we used for short walks in the surrounding area.
 We walked around the lake whose shores were covered with black sand.
 Of the same color were the walls of the buildings around.
 It was solidified lava.

 We went to some caves and followed narrow paths through the thick forest.
-Mitsuo was telling me that at the time of the shogun, during the summer time the villagers would carry the ice from these caves in baskets to Tokyo.
+Mitsuo was telling me that at the time of the shogun, during the summertime the villagers would carry the ice from these caves in baskets to Tokyo.

 The top of the mountain was not visible, lost in the clouds that were very low.
 But the presence of the mountain was felt in only a very gradual, slight elevation of the terrain in the same general direction, toward the invisible summit.

-Mitsuo was also speaking something about how Japanese people were committing suicide.
-He said, if someone felt saturated with life, rejected by the society, he or she would simply walk in the vast and impassable forests which cover the basis of the mountain.
+Mitsuo was also speaking about how Japanese people were committing suicide.
+He said, if someone felt saturated with life, rejected by the society, he or she would simply walk in the vast and impassable forests which cover the base of the mountain.
 It was, of course, the path of no return, in one direction.